intel/ros2_openvino_toolkit/README.md

 <details>
 <summary>ROS Input & Output</summary>

-- **Diversal Input resources** are the data resources to be infered and analyzed with the OpenVINO framework.
+- **Diversal Input resources** are data resources to be infered and analyzed with the OpenVINO framework.
 - **ROS interfaces and outputs** currently include _Topic_ and _service_.
 Natively, RViz output and CV image window output are also supported by refactoring topic message and inferrence results.
 </details>
 </p>